Analysis | Winners and losers from 2020 state battles

 In yet another example of how unwilling voters were this year for change with state leadership, every single challenger to a sitting governor lost in 2020, regardless of party, noted state political analyst Louis Jacobson.
 The only seat that flipped parties was Montana, from Democrat to Republican, but it was an open seat, so the challenger didn’t have to kick anyone out to win.

 There weren’t that many competitive governor races to begin with this year, but it was still notable not to have any surprises.
-And that’s more good news for Republicans, who control slightly more than half governor’s mansions and will get to keep it that way.
+And that’s more good news for Republicans, who control slightly more than half of the governor’s mansions and will get to keep it that way.

-Electoral reform in other places
+Electoral system changes in other places

 There were failures in some places along with the wins.
-Ranked choice voting failed in Massachusetts, even though it’s popular just up the road in Maine.
+Ranked-choice voting failed in Massachusetts, even though it’s popular just up the road in Maine.

 And in Missouri, voters actually got rid of a nonpartisan redistricting process less than two years after approving it, handing power back to politicians.
 There was some controversy that voters didn’t understand what the ballot measure actually did.